Family violence – effects on children’s health

 • depression or anxiety

-• skipping school, decreased focus or behavioural changes at school or out-of-school activities
+• skipping school, lack of focus in the classroom and behavioural changes at school or during out-of-school activities

-• risk-taking behaviours (e.g. using drugs or alcohol, unprotected sex)
+• risky behaviours (e.g. drugs, alcohol, unprotected sex)

 How to help children and young people affected by family violence

-With the right support and safety, children and young people can heal and recover from the impacts of family violence.
-There are many ways to help your child.
+With proper support and safety measures, children and young people can heal and recover from the impacts of family violence.

-Don’t forget to look after yourself.
-Your wellbeing is important and you will be better placed to care for your child if you look after your own needs too.
+It is important to look after yourself in this process, too.
+Your wellbeing matters, and you will be better placed to care for your child if you take care of your own needs.

 Listen, talk and spend time with your child

-Depending on the age of your child, talk with them about what’s going on.
-It’s normal for children not to tell parents how much they know about the violence, because they don’t want to hurt or worry you.
-But if they don’t talk to anyone, children often feel like they are to blame or that they caused the violence.
+Depending on your child's age, talk with them about what is going on.
+It is normal for kids not to tell parents how much they know about the violence because they do not want to hurt or worry you.
+But if they do not talk to anyone, children often feel like they are to blame or that they caused the violence.

-Give your child the opportunity to ask questions and share their understanding of what has happened to your family.
-Allow them to express their feelings, and acknowledge that they may have mixed feelings.
-It is an enormous task for a child to make sense of what’s happening at home.
-It can be helpful name the events and feelings surrounding the exposure to violence.
+Give your child opportunities to ask questions and share their understanding of what has happened to your family.
+Allow them to express their feelings and acknowledge that they may have mixed feelings.
+It is an enormous task for a child to understand what is happening at home.
+It can be helpful to name the events and feelings surrounding the exposure to violence.

-Reassure your child that the violent behaviour was not their fault and they are never to blame.
-It is important for children to know they are loved, they deserve a safe home and they are allowed to talk about things that worry them at home.
+Reassure your child that the violent behaviour was not their fault, and they are never to blame.
+Children need to know they are loved, they deserve a safe home, and they are allowed to talk about things that worry them at home.

 The person who is using violence may try to undermine or attack your bond with your child.
-But spending time with and talking to your child will help maintain a strong bond.
+However, spending time with your child and taking to them often will help maintain a strong bond.

-Sometimes your child may prefer to talk to another supportive adult, such as an aunt, uncle, grandparent or family friend.
-They may also like to talk with a teacher, school counsellor, GP or an online or phone support service like Kids Helpline (1800 551 800).
+Your child may prefer to talk to another supportive adult, such as an aunt, uncle, grandparent or family friend.
+They may also like to talk with a teacher, school counsellor, doctor or an online or phone support service like Kids Helpline (1800 551 800).
 Reassure your child that it is safe for them to tell a supportive adult about their home situation.
-Some children might be fearful of being taken away from their parents if they tell anyone.
+Some kids might be scared of being taken away from their parents if they tell anyone.

 Help your child feel safe

-Make sure your child knows it is not their responsibility to try and stop the violence and it’s not their role to protect you.
-Children often feel responsible for keeping their parent and siblings safe.
+Children often feel responsible for keeping their parent and siblings safe from family violence.
+Make sure your child knows it is not their responsibility to try and stop the violence or protect you.

-Talk to your child about things they would like to do to help them feel safe when things get scary at home.
-For example, they could go to their room and hug a comfort toy, call grandma, or go to their room and listen to their favourite music.
+Talk with your child about things they would like to do to help them feel safe when things get scary at home.
+For example, they could go to their room and hug a comfort toy, call grandma, or listen to their favourite music.

 It is always a good idea to teach your child how to call 000 in an emergency and how to give your address.